palladius/app-mod-workshop-set-by-step/workshop-steps/02.5-update-passwords-on-app/README.md

 This syntax will look for ENV and will use the part after `?:` as default.
 This is good in case you fail to load ENV, so the page output will tell you if it's using the default values.

-Note: This syntax is PHP 5.3-compatible (there are more elegant ones which require PHP 8).
+**Note**: This syntax is PHP 5.3-compatible (there are more elegant ones which require PHP 8).

 ## Test the code!

 Now, depending on how you have set up your app locally, you can run your app locally (with docker, or buildpacks).

+The hard part is for the app to READ the env vars you've created.
+Most languages have a library called `dotenv` for it.
+Alternatively, you can explicitly tell Docker or Google Cloud which ENV to import.

-**Note** that once you've built the app for ENV you can change ENV at execution time without rebuilding it all the time. (if the password is instead set in the code, changing password requires rebuilding the code).
+**Note** that once you've built the app for ENV you can change ENV at execution time without rebuilding it all the time. *If the password is instead set in the code, changing password requires rebuilding the code*.

 ## Step 2 to 3

-We will do this later in `workshop-steps/04-no-cleanup-passwords/`.
+⏭️ We will do this later in chapter 04.

 Let's move to the next step now.

-TODO(ricc): Maurizio e Mirko: verificate che quel che ho scritto abbia senso.
-Grz.